ShahdMenaisy/Weather-app/README.md

 - **application files**: Contains the source code of the Python application, templates and requirements files.
 - **playbook.yml**: Ansible playbook for managing the deployment on Vagrant machines.
 - **inventory**: Ansible inventory file specifying the target Vagrant machines.
-- **keys/**: Folder containing private keys for Vagrant machines, enabling Jenkins to access them.
+- **keys**: Folder containing private keys for Vagrant machines, enabling Jenkins to access them.
 - **Jenkinsfile**: Defines the CI/CD pipeline for Jenkins.

 ## Prerequisites